PaulSolt/Portfolio/README.md

 # Paul Solt - Portfolio

-I am a developer, writer, speaker, teacher, designer, and product person.
+I am a developer, writer, speaker, teacher, designer, artist, and product person.

 * I previously worked for Apple, Microsoft, Lambda School, and have completed numerous iOS/Mac software contracts.
 * I can break any software and find bugs you didn't know you had.